CRM: Critical Dealer Tool

 In fact, the use of technology is how managers like Tillman are keeping their dealerships in the game when today’s car buyers are shopping more brands, more vehicles, and more dealerships than those car-buyer studies predicted they would four to five years ago.
 The latest data on that front comes from a study commissioned by Urban Science, which showed that the average car shopper is considering 2.6 brands, visits 2.5 dealerships, and submits, on average, three lead forms.

-So, regardless of whether your BDC staffers or sales teams are selling appointments or demonstrating to customers a willingness to be shopped to win their business, converting a lead into an appointment requires a CRM-driven process that doesn’t end once the customer says “Yes.”
+Regardless of whether your BDC staffers or sales teams are selling appointments or demonstrating to customers a willingness to be shopped to win their business, converting a lead into an appointment requires a CRM-driven process that doesn’t end once the customer says, “yes.”

-The best part of a CRM-driven appointment-setting process is you can automate every step of the way.
-In the case of DealerSocket, our CRM’s Campaign Manager allows you to assign your operation’s best word-tracks to a BDC staffer’s scheduled response to an inquiry, as well as automate appointment reminders, confirmation communications, and follow-up.
-Then there’s the CRM’s Business Rules automation tool, which allows managers to initiate activities such as vehicle prep and enrollment of customers into appropriate campaigns.
+The best part of a CRM-driven appointment-setting process is that it can be automated every step of the way.
+In the case of DealerSocket, our CRM’s Campaign Manager allows you to assign your operation’s best word-tracks to a BDC staffer’s scheduled response to an inquiry.
+It can also automate appointment reminders, confirmation communications, and follow-ups.
+Then there’s the CRM’s Business Rules automation tool.
+This allows managers to initiate activities such as vehicle prep and enrollment of customers into appropriate campaigns.

-And that’s why I think the CRM needs to be included in the digital retailing discussion.
-Think about it: When the customer structures a deal through your website’s digital retail tool and submits the lead, guess where that opportunity lands?
-The question dealers need to answer is, what does the experience look like when it does.
+With this, CRM should be included in the digital retailing discussion.
+When a customer structures a deal through your website’s digital retail tool and submits their information, the question dealers need to answer is, “what does the experience look like when it does?”